Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Stepper Motor.rst

 Circuit
 ================================================================

-When building the circuit, note that rated voltage of the Stepper Motor is 5V, and we need to use the breadboard power supply independently, (Caution do not use the RPi power supply).
+When building the circuit, note that rated voltage of the Stepper Motor is 5V, and we need to use the breadboard power supply independently, ( :red:`Caution do not use the RPi power supply` ).
 Additionally, the breadboard power supply needs to share Ground with Rpi.

 +------------------------------------------------------------------------------------------------+
 |   Schematic diagram                                                                            |